Clarence F. Stephens: From research to teaching

 As a Mathematics Association of America (MAA) biography explains, “Dr. Stephens' focus was on being a research mathematician, so he accepted the position in part because he would be near a research library at Johns Hopkins University.
 While at Morgan State University, Dr. Stephens became appalled at what a poor job was being done in general to teach and inspire students to learn mathematics.
 He changed his focus from being a researcher to achieving excellence, with desirable results, in teaching mathematics.

 In 1953, he received a one-year Ford Fellowship to study at the Institute for Advanced Study in Princeton, New Jersey.

 Dr. Stephens remained at Morgan State until 1962, where is credited with initiating the program which led to five students achieving 91% to 99% on the graduate record exam in mathematics, three of these students (Earl R. Barnes, Arthur D. Grainger and Scott W. Williams) became the only three students of the same class at a Historically Black College to earn a PhD in mathematics.
 Stephens accepted an appointment as professor of mathematics at SUNY Geneseo.
 In 1969 he left Geneseo to join the mathematics faculty at SUNY Potsdam, where he served as chair of the mathematics department until his retirement in 1987.

 The MAA biography reports that during Dr. Stephens’ tenure at SUNY Potsdam "the department became nationally known as a model of teaching excellence in mathematics.
 For several of these years the program was among the top producers of mathematics majors in the country.
 The teaching techniques that Professor Stephens introduced at Potsdam, and earlier at Morgan State, have been adopted by many mathematics departments across the country.
 They have been described in publications by the MAA, and recently in a book, Math Education At Its Best: The Potsdam Model, by Datta (Center for Teaching/Learning of Mathematics, 1993)."
 He turned 100 in July 2017 and died in March 2018.

 Teaching method

-Clarence Stephens teaching method known as "Morgan-Potsdam Miracle" was founded on the idea that the study of pure mathematics can be learned by a large number of students if they are provided with a supportive and caring environment.
+Stephens pioneered "Morgan-Potsdam Model" of teaching mathematics.
+The model was founded on the idea that the study of pure mathematics can be learned by a large number of students if they are provided with a supportive and caring environment.
 The environment was meant to consist of considerate and well trained teachers, continuous encouragement, successful role models, enough success to build self-esteem and the belief that education is a worth while effort.
 This made Stephens teaching method one of the most effective in producing mathematics majors.